 Breast Sizing, Implants, and Your Lifestyle

-You’ll be glad to know that breast augmentation is a relatively simple surgical procedure and is done on an out-patient basis.
 You can either choose saline or silicone breast implants.
 Both are FDA approved.
 The doctors at La Jolla Cosmetic Surgery Centre recommend both types of implants (depending on patient goals) and believe they are equally safe choices for patients.
 Both saline and silicone implants come in different shapes and sizes.

 As you have likely discovered, there are as many opinions about the “best” implants as there are breast augmentation patients.
 We urge you not to get too hung up on a certain implant size, shape, style, or brand.
 The gummy bear implants that look fabulous on your friend may or may not improve your look the way you want.
 Instead, approach your options asking, “How do I want to look?” rather than, “What implants do I want?”

 An important factor when considering breast size is your lifestyle.
 If you are active in sports, you might want to keep your implant size smaller.
-If have a body type with fuller hips or wider shoulders, you might want to consider larger implants to create a more proportioned shape to your body.
+If you have a body type with fuller hips or wider shoulders, you might want to consider larger implants to create a more proportioned shape to your body.
 An experienced board certified plastic surgeon can help advise you on sizing, and you can also benefit from a sizing program that helps you try on implants and choose your ultimate breast size.

 Incisions sites vary and include the following areas: at the areola’s edge, underneath the breast, through the armpit, or through the belly button.
 The two most common incision sites are at the areola’s edge or underneath the breast.
 At LJCSC, we use the Keller Funnel (when appropriate) to allow for shorter scars, reduce the risk of contamination and infection, and reduce tissue trauma.